ravital/pats/README.md

 Security includes the following:

-- hardness assumption used (preferably the hardness assumption used is well-understood and weak; security should be based solely on cryptography)
+- hardness assumption used (preferably the hardness assumption used is well-understood and weak; security should be based solely on cryptography not game theory or hardware)
-- rigorous security proofs/analysis
+- rigorous security proofs/analysis (should be provided by authors)
 - use of trusted setup (trusted setups weaken security)
 - [post-quantum](https://en.wikipedia.org/wiki/Post-quantum_cryptography) (ideal if scheme is post-quantum)